galacean/galacean.github.io/docs/model.md

 ## More cases

-glTF has a lot of features, the official website provides many [examples](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0) for reference, and Oasis also provides a reprinted version For a quick overview, you can switch between different glTF models through the following **GLTF List**.
+glTF has a lot of features, the official website provides many [examples](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0) for reference, and Oasis also provides a reprinted version For a quick overview, you can switch between different glTF models through the following **glTF List**.

 Go to [glTF resources](${docs}gltf) to learn more about glTF related designs.